DOXX Bet Bookmaker Review

 93, TRIQ SANTA MARIJA SLIEMA,

-DOXX Bet Sportsbook appear to be more transparent and accessible than many of their peers when it comes to customer service, and this must be applauded.
+DOXX Bet Bookmaker appear to be more transparent and accessible than many of their peers when it comes to customer service, and this must be applauded.

 There are several payment methods that customers can use to fund their accounts.

-The Sportsbook accepts Visa, Visa Electron, Mastercard and Maestro credit/debit card.
+The Bookmaker accepts Visa, Visa Electron, Mastercard and Maestro credit/debit card.
 There is a 2% charge for using these cards which is off putting.

 Skrill and Neteller are two e-wallets that can be used and they are free, so this is the preferred method for many customers.